daniel-toberman/Thesis/research_summary.md

 ## Executive Summary

 This research pivoted from automotive environment failures (which proved intractable for classical methods) to **microphone array geometry robustness**.
-We discovered that CRNN exhibits catastrophic failure when tested on array geometries different from training: 12cm array shows 63.3° MAE / 54° median (90.5% failure rate), while 18cm array shows 48.9° MAE / 37° median (85.4% failure rate), compared to 4.8° MAE / 3° median on the 6cm training geometry.
-The non-linear degradation pattern (18cm performs better than 12cm despite being farther from training) suggests complex acoustic feature dependencies.
-This geometric brittleness creates a clear opportunity for hybrid systems: CRNN handles trained geometry configurations, while SRP-PHAT rescues cases with different array setups.
+We discovered that CRNN exhibits catastrophic failure when tested on array geometries different from training: 12cm full array shows 68.0° MAE / 52° median (95.5% failure rate), while 18cm full array shows 56.7° MAE / 48° median (95.0% failure rate), compared to 2.82° MAE / 2° median on the 6cm training geometry.

+**Critical new finding**: Partial microphone replacement tests reveal **gradual degradation** rather than binary failure.
+Single 18cm replacements cause minimal impact (3.34° MAE, 82% success), while single 12cm replacements show moderate degradation (5.92-6.19° MAE, 58-68% success).
+The non-linear pattern continues: 18cm positions are significantly more robust than 12cm despite being farther from training geometry.
+Position placement matters significantly, and there's a "cliff edge" - performance jumps from 15.58° (2 mics) to 68° (8 mics) for 12cm, suggesting the network relies on maintaining majority original geometry.

+This geometric brittleness creates a clear opportunity for hybrid systems: CRNN handles trained geometry configurations and partial replacements (1-2 mics), while SRP-PHAT rescues cases with severe geometric mismatch.
 We've achieved 80% failure detection using confidence metrics and are optimizing SRP parameters to achieve 21.5° MAE / 4.5° median for effective fallback.

 ## Key Findings